decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

    patient; otherwise you can bootstrap the process using a known seed node such as the Litecoin nodes on [this list](https://gist.github.com/chappjc/d0f26b12258f8531bb78b37f38d080a0).

-8. Once the wallet is synchronized and has at least enough to pay the server's defined fee, the form will update, and you should click the button to submit the registration request and transmit the fee amount.
+8. Once the wallet is synchronized and has at least enough to create your time-locked fidelity bond, the form will update, and you should click the button to create and broadcast your bond transaction.

    <img src="images/register-button.png" width="360">